finos/legend-depot/README.md

 java -cp $SHADED_JAR_PATH org.finos.legend.depot.store.server.LegendDepotStoreServer server $CONFIG_DIR/config.json
 If you want to use the shaded JAR built by mvn install in this project, you can get it from legend-depot-store-server/target/legend-depot-store-server-*.jar.

+You can test by trying http://127.0.0.1:8076 in a web browser.
+The swagger page can be accessed at http://127.0.0.1:8076/depot-store/api/swagger.

+Certain APIs

+#### Registeting metadata projects with depot store server

+Metadata projects need to be registered in depot store so that the server can start feching and caching the models for this project.
+This is a one off task and can be done:
+- manually: using the following end point; api/projects/{projectId}/{groupId}/{artifactId}
+- automaticaly: more to come on this space

+Crucially, key information are the maven coordinates the modeling project its publishing its artifacts to.

+### Depot Server

+Start by creating a json configuration file based on your particular environment.
+A sample configuration file is included to help you get started.
+You will need to supply some information, such as the host and port your store server and more importanly mongodb where store server its caching metadata.

+Once you have your configuration file, you can run the server with Java 8 or later.
+You can use a command such as this to start the server:

+java -cp $SHADED_JAR_PATH org.finos.legend.depot.server.LegendDepotServer server $CONFIG_DIR/config.json
+If you want to use the shaded JAR built by mvn install in this project, you can get it from legend-depot-server/target/legend-depot-server-*.jar.

+You can test by trying http://127.0.0.1:8076 in a web browser.
+The swagger page can be accessed at http://127.0.0.1:8075/depot/api/swagger.

 ## Development setup

 This application uses Maven 3.6+ and JDK 11 to build.
 Simply run `mvn install` to compile.
+In order to start the store and depot server follow the instructions above.

 ## Roadmap